 The individuals and families who volunteer toward our Community Bikes program are eligible to earn a free bicycle frame, parts, shop time, and access to tools to build a bicycle for themselves.
 This is a great way to get hands-on experience toward building and maintaining your own bicycle and provides a low-to-no-cost reward for our volunteers.
-To learn more about how these hours are arranged and recorded, see one of our volunteer or paid staff members on site at The Kitchen.
+To learn more about how these hours are arranged and recorded, see one of our staff members on site at The Kitchen.

 Community Shop Access

 The Bozeman Bike Kitchen maintenance shop is open year-round to meet the needs of the Bozeman and Gallatin Valley community.
-Our volunteer staff and general volunteers are available to assist members of the community with all of their bike needs.
+Our staff and general volunteers are available to assist members of the community with all of their bike needs.
 This includes helping with simple tasks like flat tires, adjusting brake and shifting cables, and other minor bike adjustments, as well as more significant repairs (our shop is outfitted with full sets of professional bicycle repair tools).
 Although bicycling is primarily a fair-weather activity, many people in the Gallatin Valley continue to use their bicycle as a primary mode of transportation year-round.
 We are always amazed – summer and winter – at how busy our shop is and how much our services are needed and utilized.
-Rental of our work stands and Park Tool Professional tool sets can be had for a modest donation, or work trade through our Community Bikes program can also be arranged.
+Use of our work stands and Park Tool Professional tool sets can be had for a modest donation, or work trade through our Community Bikes program can also be arranged.
 Please see a staff member on site at The Kitchen to learn more.